 • The Department of Agriculture

 • Health Services

 • Environmental Interests

-• Persons who have technical expertise in the emergency response field
+• Other persons who have technical expertise in the emergency response field

-All Commissioners are appointed by the Governor for a period of two years and can be re-appointed; they do not receive a salary.
+All Commissioners are appointed by the Governor for a period of two (2) years and can be re-appointed.
+Commissioners do not receive a salary.

 The KERC is attached as an Administrative Body to the Kentucky Division of Emergency Management (KYEM).